Tutorial: Running a Jupyter Lab Workload

 - An environment to run such job

-- Have created a data source, e.g. a PVC, to store your input and output data
+- Have a data source, e.g. a PVC, to store your input and output data

-- Understand the compute resources you need to run the job and have the option available under “Compute Resources”
+- Understand the compute resources requirements you need to run the job

-In this tutorial, we will create a simple Jupyter Lab workload that allows you to run Jupyter notebooks interactively on the SIH GPU cluster.
+In this tutorial, we will create a basic Jupyter Lab workload that allows you to run Jupyter notebooks interactively on the SIH GPU cluster.

 Step 1: Create a workload

-Navigate to the Workloads section of the platform and click on the “NEW WORKLOAD” button.
+Navigate to the “Workload manager” section, select “Workloads”, and click on the “NEW WORKLOAD” button.
 Select “Workspace” from the dropdown menu.

 Step 2: Configure the workload from scratch